scipopt/gcg/doc/resources/devs/howtoadd/own-pricing-solver.md

 # How to add pricing solvers {#own-pricing-solver}
-> **This page is currently being refactored.
-Some things might still be outdated.**

 [TOC]

-Pricing problem solvers are **called by the pricer to solve a single pricing problem** either heuristically or to optimality and return a set of solutions.
+Pricing problem solvers are called by the pricer to **solve a single pricing problem** either heuristically or to optimality and return a set of solutions.
 \n
 A complete list of all pricing problem solvers contained in this release can be found [here](#pricing-solvers).